Meresa16/Meresa16/README.md

 - 🔭 currently working at Wegagen Bank as Data Warehouse and Analyst
-- 🌱 learning  Data Warehouse, Machine Learning, Deep and Big Data.
+- 🌱 learning  Data Warehouse, Machine Learning, Deep learning and Big Data.
 - 🤝 Available for freelance opportunities.
 - 📫 Reach me at: meresagidey0938@gmail.com
 - 📄 Learn more about my experience